The History of Stourport Swifts

 In the last 50 years, the Swifts, founded in 1882, and the oldest Club in the County, have progressed steadily to the Midland Football League Premier Division, which is Step 5 on the Football League pyramid.

-In 1970, the changing rooms were in an old outbuilding, now owned by Walshes Farm Caravan Park, some 100 yards away, and over time these were renovated, with showers, toilet facilities and electricity installed.
+In 1970, the changing rooms were in an old outbuilding, now owned by Walshes Farm Caravan Park, some 100 yards away from the pitch, and over time these were renovated, with showers, toilet facilities and electricity installed.

 The pitch, although a decent size, was heavily populated with weeds, and before each game the players would have to remove, on some occasions, some 200 molehills before the matches could begin.

 Several professional experts were called in to discuss the mole problem, but none felt they could do anything to solve it.
-Groundsman at the time, Duncan Pinnegar, set to with his trusty traps, and over a period of 4 years, eventually secured a clean bill of health for the pitch.
+Groundsman at the time, Duncan Pinnegar, set to with his trusty traps, and over a period of 4 years, eventually secured a mole free zone.

 No fence was in place around the ground, and no conifers in place to prevent the loss of many balls in the River Severn.
 Kindly fishermen and boatmen from Worcester returned many footballs with the Stourport Swifts name on them, often several weeks after they were lost.